ioanamarinescu/Ioana2024/content/_index.md

         **Application Deadline: March 31, 2025.**

-        Don't miss this chance to make a significant impact in the field. **Please share widely and help spread the word.**
+        Don't miss this chance to make a significant impact in the field.

         [Learn more and apply](https://www.schmidtsciences.org/ai-at-work/)

       # Use this area to speak to your mission.
 I'm a research scientist in the Moonshot team at DeepMind.
 I blog about machine learning, deep learning, and moonshots.
       # I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
       # Please reach out to collaborate 😃